Investors must specify how a trade should be carried out when they place an order to buy or sell a security. This chapter covers four order types:

 Here’s a video that dives further into sell stop orders:

-Buy stop orders are also “stop loss” orders for short stock positions.
-Click the following link if you need a refresher on shorting a security.
-Investors with short positions utilize buy stops to prevent losses.
-Let’s look at an example:
+Buy stop orders are commonly used as “stop loss” orders for short stock positions.
+If you need a refresher, see shorting a security.
+Investors with short positions use buy stops to limit losses if the stock price rises.

 Sell short 100 shares of ABC stock @ $80